lopezrunco/hashcracker/readme.md

     Enter the hash to crack: ef92b778bafe771e89245b89ecbc08a44a4e166c06659911881f383d4473e94f
     ```

+3. Select the hashing algorithm:
+    The script will promt you to select a hashing algorithm:

+    ```sh
+    Enter the hashing algorithm (md5, sha1, sha256, sha512):
+    ```

-3. Enter the dictionary file path:
+4. Enter the dictionary file path:

     The script will then prompt you for the path to your dictionary file.
 If you leave the input blank, it will default to ./dictionary.txt: